pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 5. Review Connections settings.

-6. Click Test Connection then Save
+6. Click Test Connection button then Save

 7. Create Target Connection from the Catalog